ecliptic/reason-graphql-docker/README.md

     $ yarn

 This should install the ReasonML and BuckleScript platform to compile the code to JavaScript.

+### Database Setup

+Create a local `.env` file (required by `dotenv-cli`):

+    $ touch .env

+Set up a local database:

+    $ createuser reason_graphql_docker

+    $ createdb reason_graphql_docker -O reason_graphql_docker

+    $ psql -U postgres -d reason_graphql_docker -c 'CREATE EXTENSION IF NOT EXISTS "uuid-ossp";'

+If you get an error about the "postgres" role not existing, you'll want to create it as a superuser:

+    $ createuser -s postgres

+Then, you can run the Knex migrations:

+    $ yarn migrate

 ## Running the Application